AhmedEbeid4/Udacity-Third-Project/README.md

 # Custom-Loading-Status

 This app downloads from the internet a Github repo when a user selects it.
-It has a custom load button that animates to show the download progress, sends a notification when the download is complete & uses motion layout to make the app more interesting.
+It has a custom load button that animates to show the download progress, sends a notification when the download is complete.

 * Download Button
   - This app has a load button by extendin teh Custom View.
 It is customized to display information (download progress) using canvas with desired color and style.